-Council's General Manager is responsible for providing adequate staff and resources to operate the MECC.
-The MC is responsible for managing the MECC and for arranging for it to be opened.
+Council's CEO is responsible for providing adequate staff and resources to operate the MECC.
+The MC is responsible for arranging the MECC to be opened and subsequently managed..
 More detailed operating procedures are provided in Appendix 6.

-Liaison Officers for responding agencies may support fellow workers at the emergency scene and provide advice to other agency representatives at emergency operations or coordination centres (EOCs or ECCs) and/or to the senior managers monitoring the situation.
+Liaison Officers from response and support agencies, including the Council, may support fellow workers at the emergency scene and provide advice to other agency representatives at emergency operations or coordination centres (EOCs or ECCs) and/or to the senior managers monitoring the situation.

-The Regional Planner is responsible for arranging regional support to Council, should this be required, and usually assists and advises the MC and MECC.
-The Regional Planner is also responsible for briefing the Regional Controller (and other stakeholders as required).
+The Regional Coordinator is responsible for arranging regional support to Council, should this be required, and usually assists and advises the MC and MECC.
+The Regional Coordinator is also responsible for briefing the Regional Controller (and other stakeholders as required).